android-tools/devpanel/README.md

 For more info plz look at sample.

 # ChangeLog

+0.1.1-alpha:
+1. Added categories.
+To provide you collect mutables separately group from group

 0.1.0-alpha:
 1. Added mutable info.
 You can add any mutable info read-only value for user